My-Projects-SpaceLab/living-digital-sanctuary/README.md

 This isn't a vibe project.
 Everything in it has a research basis:

-- **Attention Restoration Theory** (Kaplan & Kaplan, 1989) — slow, organic, non-demanding motion lets the directed attention system actually recover.
-The same reason you feel better after sitting near water.
+- **Attention Restoration Theory** — slow, natural patterns help the brain recover focus
-- **Stress Recovery Theory** (Ulrich, 1984) — natural color ranges and biophilic visual patterns measurably reduce cortisol within minutes.
+- **Stress Recovery Theory** — calm, organic visuals reduce mental load
-- **Calm Technology** (Weiser & Brown, Xerox PARC, 1995) — technology should live in the periphery, shift to center only when needed, then return.
+- **Calm Technology** — systems should stay in the background until needed
-- **Biocybernetic interfaces** — typing speed is a reliable passive signal of cognitive state.
-Adapting visual complexity to it produces real focus improvements.
+- **Biocybernetic interfaces** — typing rhythm can reflect cognitive state Nothing here is new.
+The combination is.

-This is that attempt to put all four of these together in one interface.

 ---